 Forex arbitrage is defined as "the simultaneous purchase and sale of the same, or essentially similar, security in two different markets for advantageously different prices," according to the concept formalised by economists Sharpe and Alexander in the 1990s.

-Someone who practices arbitrage is known as an "arbitrageur."
+Given the popularity of forex trading, arbitrage strategies are implemented by thousands of participants around the world.
+Accordingly, someone who practices arbitrage is known as an "arbitrageur."
 Simply put, an arbitrageur buys cheaper assets and sells more expensive assets simultaneously to take a profit with no net cash flow.
-In theory, the practice of arbitrage should require no capital and involve no risk, although in practice attempts at arbitrage generally involve both.
+In theory, the practice of arbitrage should require no capital and involve no risk.
+In reality, attempts at arbitrage generally involve both.

 "Risk-Free," Or Locational Arbitrage

 According to economic theory, trading on financial markets is bound by the Efficient Markets Hypothesis, a concept developed by economist Eugene Fama and others from the 1960s onward.
 It suggests that markets (or more importantly all the active investors and participants in them) will process all available information about asset values and prices efficiently and quickly in such a way that there will be little, if any, room for price discrepancies across markets, and that prices will move quickly toward equilibrium levels.

 Because of this natural tendency for prices to move toward equilibrium levels across markets at all times, traders may find it difficult to identify price discrepancies across markets that allow them to buy assets at "bargain rates."
 Or, in the words of renowned economist Milton Friedman, there's no such thing as a "free lunch."